G-Core/product-documentation/documentation/waap/analytics.md

    <img src="https://assets.gcore.pro/docs/waap/analytics/request-details-tags.png" alt="Tags section on the request details page" width="80%">

-You can also create a rule for the IP address from which the request originates:
+<p id="create-rule-for-ip">You can also create a rule for the IP address from which the request originates:</p>

 1\.
 In the top-right corner of the screen, click **Create rule for IP**.